desirmed/nbs-workflow/README.md

 # nbs-workflow

-An introductory guide on implementing an impact chain assessment framework for geospatial analysis.
-This repository covers essential workflows, tools, and data layers to help users understand and apply the methodology effectively to their own regions.
-The guide uses Google Earth Engine (GEE), QGIS, ArcGIS Pro, and integrating multiple data sources to support risk assessment and regional resilience planning.
+This is a guide to implement technically most of the concepts developed under the various projects.
+This repository will cover essential workflows, tools, and data layers to help users understand and apply the methodology effectively to their own regions.
+We are mostly using cloud computing (Google Earth Engine (GEE), Geemap, LeafMap, etc for most analysis and complementing with Desktop GIS such QGIS, ArcGIS Pro.

-This repository will be maintained and updated collaboratively on GitHub to ensure that learners, researchers, and practitioners have access to the latest tools, resources, and workflows.
+This repository will be maintained and updated collaboratively on GitHub to ensure that learners, researchers, and practitioners have access to the latest tools, resources, workflows and results.

-If you have any questions, feel free to post them in the comment session of the website pages.
-Note that you will need to sign in a github
+If you have any questions, feel free to post them in the comment section at the end of every guide page.
+Note that you will need to sign in to GitHub

 A [workflowr][] project.